ServiceNowDevProgram/code-snippets/Service Portal Widgets/Fun Stuff/Batman Animation/readme.md

 3.Update the widget html with the correct image names.

-4. Create a page and add the widget to it(12 GRID LAYOUT) and also add the below styling to page CSS.
+4.Create a page and add the widget to it(12 GRID LAYOUT) and also add the below styling to page CSS.

 **section {
   background-image: url('Batman.jpg');